Beng89/adv-route/README.md

 post  logout    controllers/api/v1/logout               # handle logout requests; returns 200 for success or 401 if the user is not logged in
 ```

-### Application Logic

-for the sake of simplicity, the logic for the controllers is not shown but if
-this were a real site you would expect to find said logic at their respective
-locations.

 ___

 ## Future Ideas